 Save time and improve software quality by instantly spawning Docker hosts and containers to run more tests in parallel.

 App architecture is changing from monolithic code bases with waterfall development methodologies to loosely coupled services that are developed and deployed independently.
 Tens to thousands of these services can be connected to form an app.
-Docker allows developers are able to choose the best tool or stack for each service and isolates them to eliminate any potential conflicts and avoids the “matrix from hell.”
+Docker allows developers to choose the best tool or stack for each service and isolates them to eliminate any potential conflicts and avoids the “matrix from hell.”
 These containers can be easily shared, deployed, updated and scaled instantly and independently of the other services that make up the app.
 Docker’s end to end security features allow teams to build and operate a least privilege microservices model where services only get access to the resources (other apps, secrets, compute) they need to run at just the right time to create.

 Developers are free to use the right tools and stacks for the app without worry of creating app conflicts